rjp57/aramstats/README.md

 # Aram Stat Collector
 A simple program that pulls ARAM stats from the Riot API for the given summoner name.
-This will require a Riot Games API key to use (anyone can get one by simply going to https://developer.riotgames.com/)
+Stores results as a .csv This will require a Riot Games API key to use (anyone can get one by simply going to https://developer.riotgames.com/)

 Instructions to run: